mikehaertl/Codeception/docs/modules/Yii2.md

 ## Config

-* `configFile` *required* - the path to the application config file.
-File should be configured for test environment and return configuration array.
+* `configFile` *required* - path to the application config file.
+The file should be configured for the test environment and return a configuration array.
 * `entryUrl` - initial application url (default: http://localhost/index-test.php).
 * `entryScript` - front script title (like: index-test.php).
-If not set - taken from entryUrl.
+If not set it's taken from `entryUrl`.
-* `transaction` - (default: true) wrap all database connection inside a transaction and roll it back after the test.
-Should be disabled for acceptance testing..
+* `transaction` - (default: `true`) wrap all database connection inside a transaction and roll it back after the test.
+Should be disabled for acceptance testing.
-* `cleanup` - (default: true) cleanup fixtures after the test
+* `cleanup` - (default: `true`) cleanup fixtures after the test
-* `ignoreCollidingDSN` - (default: false) When 2 database connections use the same DSN but different settings an exception will be thrown, set this to true to disable this behavior.
+* `ignoreCollidingDSN` - (default: `false`) When 2 database connections use the same DSN but different settings an exception will be thrown.
+Set this to true to disable this behavior.
-* `fixturesMethod` - (default: _fixtures) Name of the method used for creating fixtures.
+* `fixturesMethod` - (default: `_fixtures`) Name of the method used for creating fixtures.
-* `responseCleanMethod` - (default: clear) Method for cleaning the response object.
+* `responseCleanMethod` - (default: `clear`) Method for cleaning the response object.
 Note that this is only for multiple requests inside a single test case.
-Between test casesthe whole application is always recreated
+Between test cases the whole application is always recreated.
-* `requestCleanMethod` - (default: recreate) Method for cleaning the request object.
+* `requestCleanMethod` - (default: `recreate`) Method for cleaning the request object.
 Note that this is only for multiple requests inside a single test case.
-Between test cases the whole application is always recreated
+Between test cases the whole application is always recreated.
-* `recreateComponents` - (default: []) Some components change their state making them unsuitable for processing multiple requests.
+* `recreateComponents` - (default: `[]`) Some components change their state making them unsuitable for processing multiple requests.
 In production this is usually not a problem since web apps tend to die and start over after each request.
 This allows you to list application components that need to be recreated before each request.
-As a consequence, any components specified here should not be changed inside a test since those changes will get regarded.
+As a consequence, any components specified here should not be changed inside a test since those changes will get discarded.
+* `recreateApplication` - (default: false) whether to recreate the whole application before each request

 You can use this module by setting params in your functional.suite.yml:
-* `recreateApplication` - (default: false) whether to recreate the whole application before each request You can use this module by setting params in your functional.suite.yml:

 ```yaml
 actor: FunctionalTester
 modules: